 Academic Course Planning

-Semester and year-long programs are a great opportunity to really learn about the host country in which you are studying.
-Poole students appreciate learning and seeing how business is done in another country all while staying on track to graduate by taking major, minor and general education requirements.
+Semester and year-long programs are a great opportunity to immerse yourself into your host country.
+Poole students appreciate learning about how business is done in another country while staying on track to graduate.

 When deciding when and where to study abroad, academics should be a key consideration.
-Please review all of the academic considerations and research potential options for study abroad before meeting a member of the Poole Global staff.
+Please review all academic considerations and research potential options before meeting with a Poole Global team member.

 When is the best time to study abroad?

 There is no single best time to study abroad as it depends on your individual academic, professional and personal plan.
 However, in general, most students study abroad for a semester or year-long program sometime during their sophomore or junior year.
 Studying abroad in your sophomore or junior year is a great option because several courses have prerequisites that must be completed before studying abroad but you still have plenty of courses to take abroad.
 The two most popular semesters to study abroad are Spring of sophomore year or Fall of junior year.